spatialos/UnrealGDKTestGyms/USER_MANUAL.md

 ##### Multiple Ownership gym
 * Map name: `Content/Maps/MultipleOwnershipGym.umap`
 * Demonstrates sending RPCs on multiple actors that have their owner set to a player controller.
-* Pressing `Enter` will print out information in the client's viewport and server's output log regarding the owners of each cube.
-* Logs on the client will inform the user of the ownership state of pawns.
-Logs on the server will inform the user of any successful attempts to send RPCs on certain pawns.
-* Initially the player controller will not posses any pawn.
-This will mean that hitting `Enter` will result in no server logs and client logs suggesting that no pawn is owned by the player controller.
-* Pressing "space" will switch the possession between the two cubes in the gym.
-This action will also ensure that the unpossessed cube will still be owned by the player controller.
-If the player controller does not have possession of a pawn, "space" will simply posses one of the pawns.
 * To test the scenario follow these steps:
 	1. Select `Play` on the Unreal toolbar.
 	2. When your client had loaded, press `Enter` and check for logs printed in the client viewport.
 They should say the following: